 (2) The person named under subregulation (1) as being responsible for supervising the use of the firearms may be required, as a condition of the grant of the permit, to acknowledge that he is prepared so to exercise supervision as to ensure that all reasonable and proper care is taken to prevent danger in the use of the firearm.

-[Regulation 10 amended in Gazette 6 Dec 1996 p.
+[Regulation 10 amended: Gazette 6 Dec 1996 p.
 6800.]

 11. Safe custody (Act s.
 33(3))